holochain/holochain-rust/app_spec/README.md

 Nodejs and NPM, for compiling Javascript tests, Version 8 or higher
 * https://nodejs.org/en/download/

-o verify it is all working, run each of the following three commands.
+To verify it is all working, run each of the following two commands.

 `hc`